Practical and Rigorous Uncertainty Bounds for Gaussian Process Regression: Supplementary material

 \section{Supplementary material}

-In this supplementary material, we provide the detailed proofs in Section \ref{sect.suppl.theory} that were omitted in the main paper, and further details on the numerical examples in Section \ref{sect.suppl.theory} Before, we provide a straightforward and illustrative introduction to our results and their use in Section \ref{sect.suppl.overview}\footnote{The addition of such a section has been suggested by during the Review process.
+In this supplementary material, { we first give details on the corrections in this version.} We then provide the detailed proofs in Section \ref{sect.suppl.theory} that were omitted in the main paper, and further details on the numerical examples in Section \ref{sect.suppl.theory}.
+Before this, we provide a straightforward and illustrative introduction to our results and their use in Section \ref{sect.suppl.overview}\footnote{The addition of such a section has been suggested by during the Review process.
 We thank the reviewers for their very helpful suggestion.}.